 Stochastic Oscillator

-One of the momentum indicators is called the Stochastic Oscillator.
-It compares the closing price of the cryptocurrency with its range over the period.
-The readings given by this indicator vary from 0 to 100.
+One of the momentum indicators is the Stochastic Oscillator.
+This indicator compares the closing price of a cryptocurrency with its range over a period.
+Its readings vary from 0 to 100.

-- Overbought: A reading is overbought when it is above 80, which means that at any moment the price may fall.
+- Overbought: A reading is overbought when it is above 80, meaning the price may fall at any moment.

-- Oversold: When values fall below 20, it signals over-sold conditions, hence suggesting that higher prices may be witnessed in the future.
+- Oversold: When values fall below 20, this signals oversold conditions, suggesting higher prices may be expected.

-Use: As it did the RSI, so this indicator-the stochastic oscillator-also identifies possible reversal levels.
-There, upon reaching either extreme, traders seek a change in the direction of the price of the cryptocurrency.
+Use: Like the RSI, this stochastic oscillator indicator identifies possible reversal levels.
+When traders reach either extreme, they seek a change in the direction of the cryptocurrency’s price.

 Candlestick Patterns

-Candlestick charts are one of the basic tools of technical analysis, starting from the custom when each candlestick implies some period of time and shows the opening, closing, high, and low prices.
+Candlestick charts are one of the essential tools of technical analysis, starting from the custom when each candlestick implies some period and shows the opening, closing, high, and low prices.
 Candlestick patterns give a visual cue about market sentiment and possible price reversals.

-- Bullish Engulfing: This is a pattern to show that buyers are taking over, which marks the beginning of an uptrend.
+- Bullish Engulfing: This pattern shows buyers are taking over, which marks the beginning of an uptrend.

 - Bearish Engulfing: The sellers overpower the buyers, which could indicate a potential downtrend.